Do good social network

 Acknowledgements

 Built with love from Minsk with Alex Nevedovsky, Sasha Khadeka, Nick Shchetko, Sofia Chop, Joanna Buchmeyer, Roman Kutanov, Andrei Lunevich, Sergei Borovkov, and Dzianis Nikitsin.
 Thanks to everyone who cared, tested, and gave advice along the way.
-Alex – thanks for the bet when I was still green.
+Alex – thank you for seeing my potential early.